Self-Training Guided Disentangled Adaptation for Cross-Domain Remote Sensing Image Semantic Segmentation: Proposed Method

 \section{Proposed Method}

-To decrease the negative influence of domain shift between source and target RS image, we propose a self-training guided disentangled adaptation network (ST-DASegNet).
-The overview of ST-DASegNet is shown in Fig.\ref{Fig2}.
+To decrease the negative influence of domain shift between source and target RS images, we propose ST-DASegNet.
+Fig.~\ref{Fig2} shows the overview of ST-DASegNet.
 In this paper, we follow the unsupervised domain adaptation constraint, which means annotations of source samples are given while no annotation of target samples is available.